 To operate the business efficiently, you may also consider the following types of software:

 Before registering your business, you'll want to be clear on the type of business you're operating.
 The standard business structures in Australia are sole trader, partnership and company (public or proprietary).

 Starting out as a sole trader is a common and uncomplicated approach, but if you're entering into business with someone else you might want to share responsibility with your co-founder through a partnership.
 A company can be set up as a separate legal entity to the business owner, but starting a company is a more expensive and complex option.
 Check out our detailed guide for more info on how to structure your business in the right way.

 How much control you decide to have over the business, costs and tax implications are among the most important factors to consider for your business structure.
 If you're not sure which path to choose, speak with an accountant who can help you out in this area.

 You'll want to ensure you have a number of legal documents in place before you launch your company.

-On top of that, you will need to comply with code of conduct with your relevant state regulatory body before you can start operating your business.
+On top of that, you will need to comply with the code of conduct for your relevant state regulatory body before you can start operating your business.
 For example, in New South Wales you will need to comply with the Animal Welfare Code of Practice No 8 - Animals in Pet Grooming Establishments.

 You can access free templates online in order to get started.
 You may choose to consult with a lawyer to get a full picture of the regulatory requirements for your business.
 You can request a free, fixed-fee quote through various legal services sites.
 These include: